Mount Richmond Forest Park

-From Hacket Hut the track follows Hacket Creek.
-There are eight creek crossings at the track follows the stream gully, so be prepared to get your feet wet.
-As the DOC signs warn, under no circumstances should you try and cross when Hacket Creek is running high.
-After 1.5 km the track climbs steeply out of the creek gully and continues in a southerly direction, ascending reasonably steadily through beech forest.
+Follow Hacket Track for 5.7 km to Hacket Hut.
+Beyond Hacket Hut, the track follows Hacket Creek; there are eight creek crossings as the track follows the stream gully, so be prepared to get wet feet.
+As the DOC signs warn, under no circumstances should you attempt to cross Hacket Creek when it is running high.
+After 1.5 km the track climbs steeply out of the creek gully and ascends steadily through beech forest.

 The track follows a narrow ridge and skirts around Pyramid Rock after 2.8 km, at 660 m elevation.
 Pyramid Rock is easily missed as it requires a short deviation off the track to see.
 This roughly marks the halfway point between Hacket Hut and Starveall Hut.
-Continuing on, the track climbs steadily through the beech forest at a slightly gentler gradient, though there are brief steep sections and some boggy sections as small streams are crossed.
-The track steepens over the last half-kilometre as it zig-zags up toward the hut.
+Continuing on, the track climbs steadily through the beech forest.
+There are a few brief steep sections and some boggy sections as small streams are crossed.
+The track zig-zags up the final half-kilometre to the the hut.

-Starveall Hut (Standard Hut; 6 bunks with woodburner and mattresses) is located at 1180 m elevation in a saddle on a spur coming off the northern end of Starveall.
+Starveall Hut is located on a spur coming off the northern end of Mt Starveall.
 It is positioned next to a rocky slope overlooking a gully to the south and has impressive views of the western face of Starveall.

 Mt Starveall summit is 2.53 km from Starveall Hut.
 To reach the summit, continue east up the spur from the hut.
 The track climbs over rocky outcrops and passes through patches of stunted mountain beech and tussock, and joins the northern end of the summit ridge.
 Te Araroa Trail does not reach Starveall summit and instead descends to the south east along a forested ridge toward Slaty Peak and Slaty Hut (5.1 km, 2-3 hrs away).
 Do not follow it; instead, deviate to the right along the well-worn path through the tussock.
 The official summit of Mt Starveall (1511 m) is not the highest point, so continue south along the ridge for 300 m to reach the true summit (1528 m).
 Travel along the summit ridge is easy-going through tussock, short alpine shrubs and open rocky patches.
 The summit offers amazing views southwest towards the impressive Mt Rintoul, south toward the Inland Kaikoura Ranges and west across the Waimea Plains.